About LSCS

 What we do

-The Longitudinal Studies Centre Scotland focuses on two projects which link data over time to produce a unique set of longitudinal research resources.
+The Longitudinal Studies Centre Scotland focuses on projects which link data over time to produce a unique set of longitudinal research resources.
 It is our aim to become an internationally renowned centre for longitudinal data development and analysis.

 How are we funded?

 Initially funded by the Scottish Further and Higher Education Funding Council (SFC) and the Chief Scientist Office (CSO), the LSCS was established in 2001 by Prof Paul Boyle at St Andrews University.
-Since then our work has been funded by the ESRC.
-The Centre is now directed by Prof Chris Dibben.
+Since then our work has been funded by the ESRC/UKRI.
+The Centre is directed by Prof Chris Dibben.

 Past & Present